How to

 Steps.
 Profile → Edit profile → Bio → enter or modify text → Done.

 Limits.
 150 characters.
 Unicode supported (emojis, stylized fonts).
-Line breaks supported (tap return on the keyboard).
+Line breaks supported — tap the return/enter key on your mobile keyboard, or press Enter on desktop.

 Hashtag links.
 Hashtags in the bio (#yourhashtag) become clickable links to the hashtag feed.
 Useful for brand-specific hashtags (#yourbrand).
 Avoid generic ones — they leak attention away from your profile.